j4321/BraceletGenerator/README.rst

 ---------------------------------------------------------------------------

-If you have any trouble/comment/question, write me an email at j_4321@protonmail.com.
+If you encounter bugs or if you have suggestions, please open an issue on `GitHub <https://github.com/j4321/BraceletGenerator/issues>`__ or write me an email at <j_4321@protonmail.com>.